We welcome members from all towns! | Service to humanity is the best work of life!

 Nativity set on Foxboro Common

-In 1992 the Foxboro Jaycees took over the responsibility for not only setting up the scene each December, but storing, repainting and refurbishing the set as needed.
+In the mid-1980s, the Foxboro Jaycees took over the responsibility for not only setting up the scene each December, but storing, repainting and refurbishing the set as needed.
 60 years later, we continue the tradition each year.

 The completed display:

 Keeping holiday tradition alive By Vin Igo, The Foxboro Reporter, 1992